 IMPORTANT MESSAGE REGARDING FORM COMPATIBILITY: The Test Scoring office can only grade quizzes and tests that are filled out on the pink/raspberry Scantron form with the UCF Pegasus logo (Scantron Form No. 209161).
 This answer form is double sided, supports up to 100 questions, up to 4 different test versions (A,B,C, or D), and may be filled out with a pencil or with blue or black ink.

-IMPORTANT MESSAGE REGARDING GRADE MUTING: In July (2019), Canvas made a change to their software that affects how grades are muted and released in the UCF WebCourses gradebooks.
-If you create the gradebook column yourself and do not want the scores to be immediately visible to your students, you must change the Grade Posting Policy to “Manual” before Test Scoring uploads them.
+IMPORTANT MESSAGE REGARDING GRADE MUTING: If you create a gradebook assignment column yourself and do not want the scores to be immediately visible to your students, you must change the Grade Posting Policy to “Manual” before Test Scoring uploads the scores.
 The default is “Automatic” release.
-In the past, this could be changed during the Test Scoring / Webcourses posting process, but this is currently no longer possible due to the change.
-Also, once the scores have been released, you will not be able to hide them again.
-However, if you do not create the gradebook column yourself in advance, you can allow us to create it for you during the posting process, and the scores will still be correctly hidden until you release them.
+Once the scores have been released, you will not be able to hide them again.
+However, if you do not create the gradebook column yourself, the upload process will create it and mute it automatically so the scores remain hidden until you release them.

 We are not allowed to respond to student or parent requests for information.
 All inquiries must come from the instructor or an authorized teaching assistant.

 As long as the students bubble in their correct UCF ID numbers on their answer sheets, their scores can be uploaded to your UCF Webcourses gradebook automatically.
-Any forms with incorrect, partial, or missing UCF ID numbers will still be graded, but you will have to enter those into your gradebook manually.
+Any forms with incorrect, partial, or missing UCF ID numbers will still be graded, but those scores will only appear in the Error reports and you will have to enter them into your gradebook manually.

 Any complicated or unusual requests may potentially delay processing and turnaround times.

-Once we have finished processing your job request, please pick up your materials as soon as possible.
+Once we have finished processing your job request, please pick up your materials as soon as possible from room 108.
 Although the scores are uploaded to your gradebook, you should still pick up your materials as soon as possible because any forms with errors will not have their scores uploaded until you do it manually.
 This is especially important after final exams, because you will need to enter those scores before the grades due deadline.

 Any completed materials that have not been picked up before the end of Add/Drop of the following semester will be destroyed.